benchiverton/GingerbreadAI/README.md

 * Sigmoid
 * Tanh

-There is an implementation of Baskpropagation (w/ momentum), where the following error/loss functions are supported:
+There is an implementation of Backpropagation (w/ momentum), where the following error functions are supported:
-* MSE
+* Mean Square Error
 * Cross Entropy

 #### [Documentation](Documentation)